cokeSchlumpf/rethink-it/projects/gh-blog-released.md

-# Publishing made simple with gh-blog
+# Publishing blogs made simple with gh-blog

 About one or two years ago I started a small blog on [ghost.org](https://ghost.org).
 I really loved the simple interface and editing my posts with plain Markdown.
 After Ghost was now raising its prices and is focusing more on professional and regular bloggers I decided to write my own little blogging platform.